Vehicle Plainly

 Human and automated QA

-QA findings are fixed with surgical edits rather than full rewrites when the base draft is already sound.
+QA findings are fixed with focused edits when the base guide is already sound.

 Internal linking policy

-Guides link to related routes in the same cluster and to trust pages where boundaries need reinforcement.
+Guides link to related pages in the same cluster and to trust pages where boundaries need reinforcement.

-We do not link to owner lookup, held routes, or comparison/review URLs without a published methodology.
+We do not link to owner-identification pages, unpublished high-risk pages, or comparison/review pages without a published methodology.

 Corrections policy